EndangeredMassa/massa-labs/app/templates/resume-cv.md

 **Organizational Development:** Was a driving force (with a small group) that worked to define, roll out, and iterate the engineering career ladder.
 Drew on my personal collection of ~40 career ladders as well as personal experience creating multiple ladders in the past.
 Integrated company values, provided real examples, ran tests, and solicited feedback.

 **Team Building and People Leadership:** Set the standard for continuous performance review process and hiring effectively.
-Provided clear understanding of the performance criteria, the weights behind them, and strategic advide on tackling each one.
+Provided clear understanding of the performance criteria, the weights behind them, and strategic advice on tackling each one.
 Planned for "what does a successful review cycle look like?" with those that reported to me.
-Consistently delievered detailed performance reviews, often called "the most useful review I've ever received".
+Consistently delivered detailed performance reviews, often called "the most useful review I've ever received".

-**Cross-team, Cross-functional Problem Solving:** Drove, designed, collaborated, and executed multiple cross-team, cross-functional intiatives to address significant issues affecting the platform.
+**Cross-team, Cross-functional Problem Solving:** Drove, designed, collaborated, and executed multiple cross-team, cross-functional initiatives to address significant issues affecting the platform.
 This often came in the form of research, writing an RFC, getting agreement, and coordinating the work across teams.

 - **Git Provider Webhook Resilience:** Events would be slow to deliver or missing entire from third-party git providers.
 In order to make the system resilient and users accommodated, wrote an RFC that described the specific issues (with examples), and a set of solution options.
 Lead the discussion around choosing one or more.
 - **Universal Promote:** The platform generally takes Source Code into a Build that produces a Deployment that Aliases all configured Domains.
 It held a core assumption that a Deployment was Aliased right away, but that needed to change to allow more use cases.
 Wrote a large RFC that laid out the use cases, problems that needed to be solved, and how to get there.
 Coordinated across teams to get the work done.